h2oai/tutorials/DriverlessAI/time-series-recipe-tutorial-retail-sales-forecasting/time-series-recipe-tutorial-retail-sales-forecasting.md

 ### Launch Experiment

-As mentioned on the objectives, this tutorial includes a pre-ran experiment that has been linked to the **Projects Workspace**. **Projects** is a feature introduced in DAI 1.7.0 and it is a workspace for managing datasets and experiments related to a specific business problem or use case.
+As mentioned on the objectives, this tutorial includes a pre-ran experiment that has been linked to the **Projects Workspace**. **Projects** is a feature introduced in Driveless AI 1.7.0 and it is a workspace for managing datasets and experiments related to a specific business problem or use case.
 The **Projects** page allows for easy comparisons of performance and results and identify the best solution for your problem.
 See [Deeper Dive and Resources](#deeper-dive-and-resources) at the end of this task for additional information on the **Projects Workspace**.

 2\.
 Select **Projects** , an image similar to the one below will appear: